-Our business requires a significant amount of working capital, which is primarily used to finance the purchase of raw materials, capital spending for customer programmes and engineering and product development costs.
+Our business requires a significant amount of working capital, which is primarily used to finance the purchase of raw materials, capital spending for customer programs and engineering and product development costs.
 We have historically met our working capital and other capital requirements principally from cash generated from operations and loans from banks.
-We utilise a combination of strategies, including intercompany dividends, cash pooling arrangements, intercompany loan structures and other distributions and advances to provide the funds necessary to meet our global liquidity needs.
-We utilise a global cash pooling arrangement to consolidate and manage our global cash balances, which enables us to efficiently move cash into and out of a number of the countries in which we operate.
 In recent years, the Group has invested extensively in capital equipment and engineering and product development costs.
-For the year ended December 31, 2017, the Group invested US\$236.4 million and US\$115.1 million in capital equipment and intangible assets, respectively.
+For the year ended December 31, 2016, the Group invested US\$166.7 million and US\$118.0 million in capital equipment and intangible assets, respectively.
+Due to an increase in cash generated from operating activities, the Group has reduced the principal balance on some of its borrowings.

-The Company has a positive total cash flow for the years ended December 31, 2017 and 2016.
+The Company was total cash flow positive for the years ended December 31, 2016 and 2015.
 We believe that funds generated from operations and cash on hand will be adequate to fund our liquidity and capital requirements.